 = = = = = The Voortrekker Camp = = = = =

 Me: I joined up briefly, thanks to you.
 Or to your description of the upcoming camp on Bok or Boy Venter’s farm!
-I remember the camp in the wattles, a campfire, not much else.
+I remember the camp in the wattles, a campfire, canvas tents with wooden pegs – and not much else.

 Fluff: I remember the Voortrekkers and I think our membership lasted until after the camp.
 A huge bonfire, that night; Boy Venter.
 That was about it.

 = = = = = The 1969 South West Africa Trip . .
 That Kestell Trip = = = = =